DavidRandallPeters/UnrealEngine/UE4_007_Labyrinth1E_GetAndSet.md

 As you continually pitch and roll, the *Floor* Actor becomes offset around its *yaw*..
 It gradually creeps around the *Z-axis* and we don't want that because it'll mess up the synchronous between the orientation of our mouse-pad and the game-board - resulting in awkward gameplay.

+We're now going to solve this problem with some new and versatile coding tricks.

 <br><br>

 ### Getting values

-We're now going to solve this problem with some new and versatile coding tricks.
+In order to *set* values to suit our needs, we first need to *get* them.

 <br>